Green Bean Corn Casserole

 - Even though it’s simple, it’s delicious!
 The combination of the creamy sauce, vegetables, and crackers on top is so good.
 This side dish hits all the right textures and flavors!

-- It’s really easy to assemble, so you can make it the day you want to serve it or assemble it ahead of time to make life easier.
-It’s up to you!
+- Green bean and corn casserole is really easy to assemble, so you can make it the day you want to serve it or assemble it ahead of time to make life easier.

-To make things really easy with the main vegetables, I use canned French-style green beans and frozen corn.
-You don’t have to thaw the corn first – just add it to the sauce.
+- Corn – Use canned corn or frozen corn in this recipe!
+You don’t have to thaw the corn first — just add it to the sauce.

-- Assemble: Combine the soup, sour cream, cheese, onion in a large mixing bowl.
-Add the green beans, corn, and stir to combine.
-Pour the mixture into a 2-quart baking dish coated with cooking spray.
+Combine the soup, sour cream, cheese, and diced onion in a large mixing bowl.
+Add the green beans, corn, and stir to combine, then pour the mixture into a 2-quart baking dish coated with cooking spray.

 This is a straightforward side dish, but to make life even easier for holiday dinners, you can assemble a day in advance and keep it in the refrigerator.